holopair-test/HoloToolkit-Unity/CONTRIBUTING.md

 # Contributing

-oloToolkit welcomes contributions from the community.
+HoloToolkit welcomes contributions from the community.
 If you have any questions, please reach out on the [HoloLens forums](https://forums.hololens.com/).

 # Process